mysterious-coding/base_entranced/README.md

 Log detailed user info, rcon commands, and crash attempts.
 Use `g_hacklog <filename>`, `g_logclientinfo 1`, and `g_logrcon 1`.

 #### Coin toss
-Call a `/cointoss` vote for random heads/tails result.
+Call a `cointoss` vote for random heads/tails result.
 Also works as an rcon command.

 #### Polls
-Ask everyone a question with `/callvote q`.
-For example, `/callvote q Keep same teams and restart?`
+Ask everyone a question with `callvote q`.
+For example, `callvote q Keep same teams and restart?`

 #### HTTP auto downloading
-Set url with `/g_dlurl`; clients with compatible mods such as SMod can download
+Set url with `g_dlurl`; clients with compatible mods such as SMod can download

 #### Quiet rcon
 Mis-typed commands are no longer sent out as a chat message to everyone on the server.